 I would have liked to further study the SDGs and literacies as I started thinking more about what I could do while completing this initial research.
 I began thinking through questions such as, "What are the literacies surrounding teaching and achieving the SDGs?"
 "How could we teach these?" and "How would that influence the achievement of the SDGs?"
 In July of 2023, I traveled to Lira, Uganda with a group of teachers through the United States Department of Education Fulbright Hays program, titled, "Teach Ag Uganda: Achieving the UN SDGs Together."
-I aimed to write about this and document the experience of teaching with Ugandan teachers in Lira through ethnography.
+While in the country, I did some working surrounding a goal of writing about this experience through ethnography and photovoice.